 I shall set 10 Problems.
 Half an hour a week, on Thursday, will be devoted to a Problems Class - going over the Solutions to that week's Problems, and answering questions.

 Examination

 This will be in standard format [2 hours, 4 questions].
-As this [like all the other courses!] is a new course, I shall set a Mock Examination + Solutions.
+For last year's Exam + Solutions (and Mock Examination + Solutions), see the webpage.